The Science-based Targets initiative (SBTi) from A to Z

 Each year, companies will be required to monitor the results achieved against their targets, and if necessary to reassess these targets in the light of these results or of exceptional events occurring during the period and likely to have an impact on the company's GHG emissions.

 The Science-Based Targets Initiative is also developing accounting methodologies and sectoral carbon trajectories to encourage companies to set ever more ambitious and relevant science-based climate targets.
-Of the 17 sectors identified, 8 have already been finalized, including cement, energy, financial institutions and FLAG (Forest, Land and Agriculture), while the others are still under development.
+Of the 17 sectors identified, 8 have already been finalized, including cement, energy, financial institutions and SBTi FLAG (Forest, Land and Agriculture), while the others are still under development.

 How can I join the Science-Based Targets Initiative?